stigsanek/miar-engine/README.md

 ### Validation

-The `BaseForm` contains basic validation methods, but you can easily create your own rules right in your form class:
+`BaseForm` contains basic validation methods, but you can easily create your own rules right in your form class:

 ```php
 protected $rules = [